xndlnk/microservice-visualization/sources/microservice-system-analyzer/README.md

 ### Configuration

-The library must be configured by the following environment variables:
+The library is configured by the following environment variables:

   - CONSUL_PATH: URL to Consul HTTP API
   - RABBITMQ_PATH: URL to RabbitMQ Management HTTP API
   - GIT_REPOSITORY_PREFIX: Prefix for Git Repositories, e.g. `git@gitlab.yourOrganisation.de:group/`
-  - IGNORED_SERVICES: comma separated list of services to ignore in analysis
+  - IGNORED_SERVICES: comma separated list of services or part of service names to ignore in analysis
-  - SOURCE_FOLDER: location of source files in local file system which are imported with the Git importer
+  - SOURCE_FOLDER: location of source files in the local file system which are imported with the Git importer

 ### Example usage of importers and merger